Hotel_APIs_featured

 If you’re a hotelier, you can’t ignore Google (as a matter of fact, if you’re just a human you can’t ignore Google either)

 So, Google Hotels API is an addition to their interface for manual work.
 If you’re running multiple campaigns and need some automation, check their REST-ful API.
-It has:
+It supports:

 Additionally, Google helps hoteliers with data insights about campaigns.